survivejs/webpack-book/manuscript/building/03_code_splitting.md

 }
 ```

-After these changes, ESLint won't complain if you write `import` in the middle of the code.
+After these changes, ESLint doesn't complain if you write `import` in the middle of the code.

 ### Configuring Babel